-Site Reference: MJP27 Da rrington Quarry (recycling) Site Information Proposed access: Existing Darrington Quarry plant site access onto Stubbs Lane (C335).
-Current use: Quarry processing plant site Site area: 10.4ha Waste annual tennage import: 100,000 (actimate) Waste annual tonnage import: 100,000 (estimate) Recycled materials annual output: 100,000 tonnes (aggregate and soils) (aggrogate and sone) Estimated date of commencement: Unknown at present Proposed Life of Site: 2028 Proposed Land Use Inert waste recycling facility NPPF Vulnerability Less vulnerable Classification Overview of flooding This site is 100% in Flood Zone 1.
-About 100/ of this site is prove to surface water floading About 10% of this site is prone to surface water flooding.
+Site Reference: MJP27 Da rrington Quarry (recycling) Site Information Proposed access: Existing Darrington Quarry plant site access onto Stubbs Lane (C335). , Current use: Quarry processing plant site , , , , , , , , , , , , , , , , , , , , Site area: 10.4ha Waste annual tonnage import: 100,000 (estimate) Recycled materials annual output: 100,000 tonnes (aggregate and soils) (agg. ogalo ana cono) Estimated date of commencement: Unknown at present Proposed Life of Site: 2028 Proposed Land Use Inert waste recycling facility NPPF Vulnerability Less vulnerable Classification 2000 Valiforabio Overview of flooding This site is 100% in Flood Zone 1.
+2.5.
+Flori of flooding 11.15 SAG 16 10070 III 1 1000 Z0110 11 About 10% of this site is prone to surface water flooding.
 Medium risk (1:100 (1%)) and high risk (1:30 (3.33%)) surface water flooding covers <5% of the site.
 This form of flood risk is spread across the site, though affects the access road in particular.
-As extraction is likely to change the topography of the site where flooding occurs across this site is likely to change as extraction progresses. ······································ The vast majority of this site lies across 1km square where <25% of the area has conditions that might support Clearwater groundwater flooding.
+As extraction is likely to change the topography of the site where flooding occurs across this site is likely to change as extraction progresses. is likely to change as extraction progresses.
+The vast majority of this site lies across 1km square where <25% of the area has conditions that might support Clearwater groundwater flooding.
 This means the site is in an area where groundwater flooding happens in a minority of locations mainly from consolidated aquifers.
 A very small proportion of the access road falls between two 1km squares with the same groundwater flood susceptibility as the main area of the site.
 Groundwater levels at the adjacent Darrington East quarry site were considered to be below the proposed base of the restored quarry (13mAOD) in an application submitted in 2003 though no other local data is available through the planning record.
 Relevant Local SFRA Selby 1:20 (5%) flood event or This site is not at risk from the 1:20 (5%) flood event.
-Local SFRA Functional Floodplain Functional floodplain (Flood Zone 3b) is defined in the Selby SFRA as Flood Zone 3 when it is undefended and outside of development limits.
+Local SFRA Functional 5.15 15 16 16 16 16 16 16 16 16 16 16 16 16 16 Floodplain Functional floodplain (Flood Zone 3b) is defined in the Selby SFRA as Flood Zone 3 when it is undefended and outside of development limits.
 The EA urge caution about the use of the Selby SFRA functional floodplain definition which is very precautionary and arguably not representative of where water has to flow or be stored in times of flooding.
 Selby District Council are currently updating their SFRA.
-L District Courier are carrently apaduing their OFTAL
+District Council are currently updating their SEKA.